10-Year T-Note Futures

 Bond futures are futures contracts where the commodity to be delivered is a government bond that meets the standard outlined in the futures contract (e.g., the bond has a specified remaining time to maturity).
-The 10-hear Treasury note futures, or 10-year T-note futures, are a debt obligation issued by the U.S. government that matures in 10 years.
+The 10-year Treasury note futures, or 10-year T-note futures, are a debt obligation issued by the U.S. government that matures in 10 years.
 A 10-year Treasury note futures contract pays interest at a fixed rate once every six months and pays the face value to the holder at maturity.
 An advantage of investing in 10-year Treasury notes is the interest payments are exempt from state and local income tax; however, they are still taxable at the federal level.

 Interest rate futures were pioneered by the Chicago Board of Trade in 1975, in response to a growing need for tools that could protect against sharp and frequent swings in the cost of money.